osrf/gazebo_tutorials/gzweb_install/tutorial.md

         cd ~/gzweb
         git checkout gzweb_1.4.1

-1. The first time you build, you'll need to gather all the Gazebo models which you want to simulate in the right directory ('http/client/assets') and prepare them for the web.
+1. The first time you build, you'll need to gather all the Gazebo-classic models which you want to simulate in the right directory ('http/client/assets') and prepare them for the web.